DridriLaBastos/Beetle/README.md

 # Build

-To build it you have to have on your path a version of g++, ld, ar and nasm that can creat i686-elf executables.
+To build it you have to have on your path a gcc version 7+ (currently developed on gcc 7.5.0), ld, ar and nasm that can create i686-elf executables.
 When you have everything, go to the top directory, and run make, everything should compile